-- 5. Question: I am a current Health System Impact Doctoral Fellow.
+5. Question: I'm a current one-year Health System Impact Doctoral Fellow.
 Am I eligible to reapply?

 Response: Current HSI Fellows cannot re-apply to the Fellowship during the same degree.
 Doctoral fellows can re-apply to the HSIF if transitioning from PhD to post-doctoral studies.
-Please refer to eligibility criteria of Funding Opportunity. - 6.
-Question: Will applications for the doctoral and post-doctoral stream be peer reviewed together?
+Please refer to eligibility criteria of Funding Opportunity.

+6. Question: Will applications for the doctoral and post-doctoral stream be peer reviewed together?

-Response: The same peer review criteria will be used for both streams; there will be a specific peer review committee to evaluate applications from each stream, and each stream has its own funding pool and dedicated budget (see the Funds Available section of the funding opportunity).
+Response: The same peer review criteria and committee will be used for both streams; however, each stream has its own funding pool and dedicated budget (see the Funds Available section of the funding opportunity).

-7. Question: Where can I learn more about the previous cohorts of Health System Impact Fellows, their host partner organizations, and their programs of work?

-Response: Check out the web profiles for the Health System Impact Fellows

-8. Question: If I do not have existing relationships with health system organizations, can CIHR help me find a host partner?
+- 7. Question: Where can I learn more about the previous cohorts of Health System Impact Fellows, their host partner organizations, and their programs of work?
+Response: Check out the web profiles for the 2017, 2018 and 2019 Health System Impact Fellows. - 8.
+Question: If I do not have existing relationships with health system organizations, can CIHR help me find a host partner?

 Response: Yes.
-We have developed a Partner Linkage Tool for applicants that features profiles of health system and related organizations from across the country that have expressed interest in hosting a Health System Impact Fellow (doctoral trainee, postdoctoral fellow, or either/both).
+We have developed a partner profile resource tool for applicants that features profiles of health system and related organizations from across the country that have expressed interest in hosting a Health System Impact Fellow (doctoral trainee, post-doctoral fellow, or either/both).
 These organizations are committed to the objectives of the funding opportunity, are enthusiastic about hosting fellows for experiential learning opportunities centered on high priority challenges and contributing to fellows' professional development, and have earmarked the required host partner funding contribution.

-Applicants are invited to review the profile of these organizations and reach out directly to those of interest to discuss details and explore fit.
+Applicants are invited to review the profiles of these organizations and reach out directly to those of interest to discuss details and explore fit.
 Applicants are encouraged to review the list frequently as it will be routinely updated as more organizations express interest in the program.

-9. Question: Does CIHR provide help to find an academic supervisor?
+9. Question: Does CIHR provide help finding an academic supervisor?
 Response: No. It is the applicant's responsibility to find an academic supervisor.
 Note the Eligibility criteria (#3) which state that for applicants to the doctoral stream, the academic supervisor must be the trainee's primary PhD supervisor.
-Applicants are encouraged to consider the Eligibility criteria when considering academic supervisors, and the commitments that academic supervisors are required to make to the fellow, as outlined in the How to Apply section of the funding opportunity.
+Applicants are encouraged to consider the Eligibility criteria when considering academic supervisors, and the commitments that academic supervisors are required to make to the fellow, as outlined in the How to Apply section of the funding opportunity (in the Task: Attach Other Application Materials section).

-10. Question: Am I required to apply with a host partner organization featured in the Partner Linkage Tool?
-Will applicants working with organizations from the Partner Linkage Tool receive bonus points in peer review?
+10. Question: Am I required to apply with a host partner organization featured in the partner profile resource tool?
+Will applicants working with organizations from the partner profile tool receive bonus points in peer review?